aeternity/ae_mdw/README.md

 GET /v2/transfers                        - returns internal transfers from the top of the chain

-GET /stats                               - returns statistics for generations from tip of the chain GET /stats/:direction                    - returns statistics for generations from genesis or the tip of the chain GET /stats/:scope_type/:range            - returns statistics for generations in a given range

-GET /totalstats                          - returns aggregated statistics for generations from tip of the chain GET /totalstats/:direction               - returns aggregated statistics for generations from genesis or the tip of the chain GET /totalstats/:scope_type/:range       - returns aggregated statistics for generations from genesis or the tip of the chain
+GET /v2/stats                            - returns statistics for generations from tip of the chain GET /v2/totalstats                       - returns aggregated statistics for generations from tip of the chain

-GET  /status                             - returns middleware status
+GET  /v2/status                             - returns middleware status

 ```
 (more to come)